dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 ````
 myonto:BlackFigured rdfs:comment "The class BlackFigured contains ceramic vessels where the decoration is painted with black paint." .
 ````
 In the case where a resource is an URL, supplementary information about this resource may be useful.
 This additional information is often included in documents. `rdfs:seeAlso` provides a way to specify the web location of such supplementary information.
-The web location has to be given in the form of an IRI/URI and not in a human-readable form.
+The web location has to be given in the form of an IRI/URI!
 The precise behaviour of a processor is not specified, but most tools that encounter `rdfs:seeAlso` link them to those links in a browser or application interface.
 In our example we could link findspots of archaeological objects to a web resource with geodata, e.g. GeoNames, in the following way:
 ````
 myonto:latitude rdfs:seeAlso geonames:lat .
 ````